World Day for Migrants and Refugees: How Migration Shapes an Artist’s Journey – Kulay Labitigan

 We sat down with Elmaz Ekrem to talk about her film ‘The Law of the Sea’ that makes us shed light on the interconnectedness of the world crises, urging us all to reflect on the choices we make as a society and to embrace the notion that compassion and empathy must guide our actions in these turbulent times.

-Screen Shot 2023 09 25 At 11.47.10 Pm - Nerd Blog - Film 'The Law Of The Sea': Advocating For Asylum Seekers And Global Compassion
+Screen Shot 2023 09 25 at 11.47.10 PM - NERD Blog - Film 'The Law of The Sea': Advocating for Asylum Seekers and Global Compassion

 What is the story behind making ‘The Law of the Sea’ ?